ICS2O-Gallo/10c-cpt-timothy-and-nicholas/README.md

 When entering the game, three buttons can be found.
 From left to right, these three buttons are: leaderboards, play, and shop.
 Clicking on any of these buttons leads to their respective menus.

 • **Leaderboards:** The furthest left, this menu will show up to ten of a player's highest scores.
+Players can compete by comparing their highest scores with each other.

   • A player may also clear their high scores list here.